 Traffic data fusers are instantiated with (session_id: str, raw_observations: list).
 The optional BaseTrafficDataFuser base class in common/base_traffic_data_fuser.py provides helper methods for speed/bearing calculation and track message generation — you can extend it for convenience, but it’s not required.

-The example_plugins/ directory ships with a working example for every extension point.
+The src/flight_blender/plugins/examples/ directory ships with a working example for every extension point.
 Each can be activated with a single environment variable.

 hello_world_engine.pyRejects flight declarations whose time window overlaps an existing accepted declaration.
 Uses a simple database query (no spatial indexing) — easy to understand and extend with your own conflict rules.